 |V.P.
 Mahendra ||Vice Chairman & Managing Director ||One percent on the net profit of the Company subject to a maximum of one and half times of annual basic salary drawn |

-Mr K.U.Subbaiah CEO receives remuneration in excess of the highest paid directorduring the year the details are given in PageNo.13.
+Mr K.U.Subbaiah CEO received remuneration in excess of the highest paid directorduring the year considering his salary for the full year the details are given in PageNo.13.

 VARIATION IN MARKET CAPITALISATION :